 - Con - Beware of your liability.
 Your liability is the amount you will lose, because you'll need to pay the other bettors winnings for losing sports bets.

-- Con - Whilst you can get better best odds and negate any margins, Betfair do charge a standard 5% fee on winning sports bets.
+- Con - Whilst you can get better best odds and negate any margins, some exchanges like Betfair do charge a standard 5% fee on winning sports bets.

 Take the double chance market for example.
 Let's say you feel the away side has the edge, but the home side are favoured.
 Instead of backing Draw/Away as you would with a bookmaker you simply Lay the home side.
 This is the same as betting against them.